Movie

 Quick reasons

-• Characters are primarily driven by their personal ambitions rather than symbolic representation.
+• Characters are well-rounded and driven by personal motivations rather than symbolic representation.

-• The story prioritizes character development and conflict over ideological framing.
+• The story prioritizes the complexities of personal relationships and ambition over ideological themes.

 AI cultural analysis